areschen-lab/analytics-modernization-fabric/README.md

 ## Project Overview
 This project modernizes a multi-table e-commerce dataset into a layered analytics platform using Azure Data Lake Storage Gen2 and Microsoft Fabric.

-The solution uses ADLS Gen2 as the external landing zone, a OneLake Shortcut for virtualized access, PySpark notebooks for Bronze/Silver/Gold processing, Fabric Data Pipeline for orchestration, and a Direct Lake semantic model for Power BI reporting.
+The solution uses ADLS Gen2 as the landing zone, a OneLake Shortcut for virtualized access, PySpark notebooks for Bronze/Silver/Gold processing, Fabric Data Pipeline for orchestration, and a Direct Lake semantic model for Power BI.

 ## Technology Stack
 - Azure Data Lake Storage Gen2